Admiral

 carried out to a high standard.
 Sometimes this work even

-includes copies of original manuscripts but lacks any note of
+includes copies of original manuscripts but lacks any note of the

-sources.
-Very occasionally, I have included such material
+source(s).
+Very occasionally, I have included such

-in the data-base (with the source noted as 'FR' for 'Family
+material in the data-base (with the source noted as 'FR' for 'Family

 Research'.
 Such information should be treated with the normal caveats.